 After a few back and forths on his blog, I figured it required an expanded response.

 The physician example gets used a lot but I think it’s problematic.
-First and foremost physicians work … Read the rest
+First and foremost physicians work independently.
+They have … Read the rest

 …after watching a few and even knowing one of them, Paul Andersen, I was under the impression that most of these are classroom teachers.
 At least many of them are.
 So what's the problem?
 I get it, you're worried about Gates' vision of Khan but I think Khan himself argues against his work replacing teachers.
 I say, be wary of the business model approach but also let's stop crapping on people, teachers or not, who just want to share.
 If we keep this up, we're going to be discouraging new folks from sharing lest we check their credentials at the door.